 While the market alone merits a visit to this small city, there is much more to do than shop.
 Otavalo is a popular destination for hikers, as the city is nestled between two dormant volcanoes: the Imbabura and Cotacachi.
 The town is named after its indigenous population, the Otavaleños, which still make up the majority of the residents.
 History buffs can learn more about this unique community in the Museo del Obraje, while music lovers can regularly find live bands playing traditional Andean tunes.

 To many people, Cuenca is the most beautiful Andean city in all of Ecuador, and perhaps all of South America.
-In 1996 it was declared a UNESCO World Hertiage Site, and after a stroll through this charming city it will be no wonder why.
-It is often called the "Athens of Ecuador" because of its stunning architecture.
+In 1996 it was declared a UNESCO World Hertiage Site, and after a stroll through this charming city it’s no wonder why.
+Often called the "Athens of Ecuador" because of its stunning architecture.
 There are dozens of breathtaking cathedrals throughout the winding cobblestone streets, in addition to numerous plazas in the traditional Spanish style.
-The city has a pleasantly mild climate all year around, with an average temperature of 60° degrees during the day.
+The city has a pleasantly mild climate all year around, with an average temperature of 60° F during the day.

 Although it is the third largest city in Ecuador, after Guayaquil and Quito, its population is nowhere near as large.
 Cuenca is home to just over half a million people, while the other two cities are home to 3 million and 1.6 million respectively.
 The locals speak in a pleasant tone that almost sounds like they're singing.
 You're also likely to stumble upon a number of expats in this colonial city.
 An estimated 5,000-10,000 Americans live in Ecuador now, and Cuenca alone is home to thousands of them.
 Its quaint atmosphere, beautiful architecture, and lively arts scene make it a favorite place to retire among Americans, Canadians and French.